ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - detect suspicious user activity and malicious attacks within your organization
     - protect Azure Active Directory (AD) user identities.
     - used to detect **threats from on-premises** resources.
 It is incorrect because the questions is not regarding internal sources.
+- do:
+    - Provide just-in-time privileged access to Azure AD and Azure resources
+    - Assign time-bound access to resources using start and end dates
+    - Require approval to activate privileged roles
+    - Enforce multi-factor authentication to activate any role
+    - Use justification to understand why users activate
+    - Get notifications when privileged roles are activated
+    - Conduct access reviews to ensure users still need roles
+    - Download audit history for internal or external audit
+    - Prevents removal of the last active Global Administrator role assignment

 ##### Synchronization Service Manager
 - used to configure the more advanced aspects of the synchronization engine and to verify the operational aspects of the service.